melt-umn/melt-website/content/silver/tutorial/_index.md

 This tutorial provides a brief introduction to Silver, an extensible attribute grammar system, and Copper,  a parser and context-aware scanner generator.
-These tools have been developed by the MELT  group  at  the  University  of  Minnesota  for  specifying  extensible  languages  and  generating compilers and translators from these language specifcations.
+These tools have been developed by the MELT  group  at  the  University  of  Minnesota  for  specifying  extensible  languages  and  generating compilers and translators from these language specifications.

 This tutorial is intended for readers with no experience in building language processors such as compilers, source-to-source translators, or interpreters.
 It assumes that readers are familiar with